 SEC.
-6. Section 14076 of the Corporations Code, as amended by Section 7 of Chapter 648 of the Statutes of 2012, is repealed.
+5. Section 14076 of the Corporations Code, as amended by Section 6 of Chapter 648 of the Statutes of 2012, is amended to read:

-14076. (a) It is the intent of the Legislature that the corporations make maximal use of their statutory authority to guarantee loans and surety bonds, including the authority to secure loans with a minimum loan loss reserve of only 25 percent, unless the agency authorizes a higher leverage ratio for an individual corporation pursuant to subdivision (b) of Section 14037, so that the financing needs of small business may be met as fully as possible within the limits of corporations' loan loss reserves.
-The agency shall report annually to the Legislature on the financial status of the corporations and their portfolio of loans and surety bonds guaranteed.

-(b) Any corporation that serves an area declared to be in a state of emergency by the Governor or a disaster area by the President of the United States, the Administrator of the United States Small Business Administration, or the United States Secretary of

--8-AB 1420

-Agriculture shall increase the portfolio of loan guarantees where 1 2 the dollar amount of the loan is less than one hundred thousand 3 dollars (\$100,000), so that at least 15 percent of the dollar value 4 of loans guaranteed by the corporation is for those loans.
-The 5 corporation shall comply with this requirement within one year of 6 the date the emergency or disaster is declared.
-Upon application 7 of a corporation, the director may waive or modify the rule for the 8 corporation if the corporation demonstrates that it made a good faith effort to comply and failed to locate lending institutions in 10 the region that the corporation serves that are willing to make 11 guaranteed loans in that amount.
-12
+- 14076. (a) It is the intent of the Legislature that the corporations make maximal use of their statutory authority to guarantee loans and surety bonds, including the authority to secure loans with a minimum loan loss reserve of only 20 percent, so that the financing needs of small business may be met as fully as possible within the limits of corporations' loan loss reserves.
+The office shall report annually to the Legislature on the financial status of the corporations and their portfolio of loans and surety bonds guaranteed.
+This information shall be included in the annual report submitted to the Legislature pursuant to subdivision (b) of Section 14030.2. - (b) Any corporation that serves an area declared to be in a state of emergency by the Governor or a disaster area by the President of the United States, the Administrator of the United States Small Business Administration, or the United States Secretary of Agriculture shall increase the portfolio of loan guarantees where the dollar amount of the loan is less than one hundred thousand dollars (\$100,000), so that at least 15 percent of the dollar value of loans guaranteed by the corporation is for those loans.
+The corporation shall comply with this requirement within one year of the date the emergency or disaster is declared.
+Upon application of a corporation, the director may waive or modify the rule for the corporation if the corporation demonstrates that it made a good faith effort to comply and failed to locate lending institutions in the region that the corporation serves that are willing to make guaranteed loans in that amount. - 30 (c) This section shall become operative on January 1, 2018. - 32 SEC.
+6. Section 14076 of the Corporations Code, as amended 32 by Section 7 of Chapter 648 of the Statutes of 2012, is repealed.
+33 SEC.
+7. - 34 SEC.
+4. Section 1727 of the Fish and Game Code is amended 35 to read: - 1727. (a) In order to provide for a diversity of available angling experiences throughout the state, it is the intent of the Legislature that the commission maintain the existing wild trout program, and as part of the program, develop additional wild trout waters in the more than 20,000 miles of trout streams and approximately 5,000 lakes containing trout in California.

-- (e) This section shall become operative on January 1, 2018. - SEC.
-7. Section 1727 of the Fish and Game Code is amended to read: - 1727. (a) In order to provide for a diversity of available angling experiences throughout the state, it is the intent of the Legislature that the commission maintain the existing wild trout program, and as part of the program, develop additional wild trout waters in the more than 20,000 miles of trout streams and approximately 5,000 lakes containing trout in California. - (b) The department shall prepare a list of no less than 25 miles of stream or stream segments and at least one lake that it deems suitable for designation as wild trout waters.
+- (b) The department shall prepare a list of no less than 25 miles of stream or stream segments and at least one lake that it deems suitable for designation as wild trout waters.
 The department shall submit this list to the commission for its consideration at the regular October commission meeting. - (c) The commission may remove any stream or lake that it has designated as a wild trout fishery from the program at any time.
-If any of those waters are removed from the program, an equivalent amount of stream mileage or an equivalent size lake shall be added to the wild trout program. - (d) The department shall prepare and complete management plans for all wild trout waters not more than three years following their initial designation by the commission and update the management plan every five years following completion of the initial management plan. - 36 SEC.
-8. Section 11535 of the Government Code, as added by 37 Section 8 of Chapter 147 of the Statutes of 2012, is repealed. - 38 SEC.
-9.
+If any of those waters are removed from the program, an equivalent amount of stream mileage or an equivalent size lake shall be added to the wild trout program. - (d) The department shall prepare and complete management plans for all wild trout waters not more than three years following their initial designation by the commission and update the management plan every five years following completion of the initial management plan.

-39 SEC.
-8. Section 19849.11 of the Government Code is amended 40 to read:
+SEC.
+5. Section 19849.11 of the Government Code is amended to read: